usagimaru/MacAppSettingsUI/README.md

 There are properties of tab item in SettingsPaneViewController.

 - `tabName`
+	- Alias of `NSViewController.title`.
 - `tabImage`
 - `tabIdentifier`
+	- Should set to a unique name.

 ## Control window resizing on a per-pane